LostArtefacts/TRX/README.md

 │   ├── 3d.fsh
 │   └── 3d.vsh
 ├── Tomb1Main.exe
+├── Tomb1Main_ConfigTool.exe
 </pre>
 </details>

 ## Configuring

-To configure Tomb1Main, edit the `Tomb1Main.json5` file in your text editor such as Notepad.
-All the configuration is explained in that file.
+To configure Tomb1Main, run the `Tomb1Main_ConfigTool.exe` application.
+All the configuration is explained in this tool.
+Alternatively, after running the game at least once, you can edit `Tomb1Main.json5` manually in a text editor such as Notepad.

 ## Improvements over original game

 Not all options are turned on by default.
-Refer to `Tomb1Main.json5` for details.
+Refer to `Tomb1Main_ConfigTool.exe` for details.

 #### UI
 - added proper UI and bar scaling